 Most moms meet those three needs without even thinking about it.
 But there is another way to meet those three needs of our children—something lasting and tangible: a letter.
 Writing letters like this is about more than just jotting a note; it’s words written in such a way that your children’s 3 needs are met, and they’ll have it in writing.
 Writing letters strengthens the connection between you and your child.
 So no matter how young your children are, write them this letter today.
 Here’s how.

-Part One: “I love you.”
+Part 1: “I love you.”

-Part Two: “I praise you.”
+Part 2: “I praise you.”

-Part Three: “About our relationship…”
+Part 3: “About our relationship…”

 Use this paragraph to talk about how you value your relationship with your child and possible ways it can be even better.
-This is not a time to criticize your child or to place blame for any relationship problems, but an acknowledgment of your own shortcomings and an apology for any wrongs you have made.
+Writing letters is not a time to criticize your child or to place blame for any relationship problems, but an acknowledgment of your own shortcomings and an apology for any wrongs you have made.

 Your child may not receive your letter as warmly or openly appreciative as you might hope, but as Hutchcraft puts it, “a letter like this, written positively and honestly, will go right to a child’s heart.”